Mr. Chad Knudson, Chairman of the Board

 Richard was born and raised in northern California’s wine country before calling Montana his home in 1983.
 He is a military veteran having served 10 years in the US Air Force, mostly in Montana and the Pacific theater.

 Richard came to Glendive in 1994 with his wife Janet, and two children, Benjamin and Zachary.
 The Rowes have since added a third child, Sierra to the family who is currently attending high school.

 Dawson Community College has been a family tradition for Richard.
 He returned to college as a non-traditional student and graduated from DCC in 2007.
 His sons both attended DCC on athletic scholarships and represented the school in golf and basketball.

 Richard is a retired law enforcement officer having spent 12 years with the Glendive Police Department, and eight years as the Undersheriff for Dawson County.
 He has served on many community service boards and been recognized as a Community Champion for Dawson County.
 He has been the public address voice of both college and high school athletic programs for over 20 years, and enjoys this interaction with the athletes and the fans.
-He is currently employed by MS Energy Services and is based out of their Glendive office.
+He is currently employed by Cochran Chemical Company.
 He loves spending his downtime with his expanding family and with friends on the golf course.

 Mr. Bob Stanhope,